1-vn/brave-core/README.md

 [![Build Status](https://travis-ci.org/onevn/onevn-core.svg?branch=master)](https://travis-ci.org/onevn/onevn-core)

-# OneVN Core
+# Onevn Core

-OneVN Core is a set of changes, APIs, and scripts used for customizing Chromium to make OneVN.
+Onevn Core is a set of changes, APIs, and scripts used for customizing Chromium to make Onevn.

 Follow [@onevn](https://twitter.com/onevn) on Twitter for important announcements.